maximusmaximalistus/bitcoin-articles/0001_bitcoin-beginners.md

 		%APPDATA%

 	.
-Crate a folder named Bitcoin.
+Create a folder named Bitcoin.

 	.
 Create two folders one named mainnet and the other testnet inside the Bitcoin folder.